FZJ-IEK3-VSA/tsam/docs/source/furtherReadingDoc.rst

   | `Reducing Computational Load for Mixed Integer Linear Programming: An Example for a District and an Island Energy System <https://www.mdpi.com/1996-1073/12/14/2825>`_
 * | Hoffmann et al. (2020):
   | `A Review on Time Series Aggregation Methods for Energy System Models <https://www.mdpi.com/1996-1073/13/3/641>`_

-**Installation of additional packages**

-tsam is intrinsically implemented in the energy system modelling framework FINE.
-If you would like to use time series aggregation for effectively reducing the computational load of energy system optimization problems, the Python packages `tsam <https://github.com/FZJ-IEK3-VSA/tsam>`_ and `PYOMO <http://www.pyomo.org/>`_ should be installed by pip alongside tsam.
-Some plots in FINE require the GeoPandas package to be installed (nice-to-have).
-Installation instructions are given `here <http://geopandas.org/install.html>`_.
-In some cases, the dependencies of the GeoPandas package have to be installed manually before the package itself can be installed.